If you’re looking to lose weight—whether it’s 5 pounds, 10 pounds, 20 pounds or more —then you’ve come to the right place.

 Third step: Pick up the pace every mile by 5 to 10 seconds until you’re running the final mile 20 seconds faster than your half marathon pace.

 Fourth step: Finish the workout with a slow five-minute jog and some light stretching.

 The second treadmill workout is a hill interval routine.

-Performing indoor hill intervals can help you get more out of your treadmill workout by simulating outside hill running, vital for increasing endurance and building killer lower-body strength.
+Performing indoor hill intervals can help you get more out of your treadmill workout by simulating outside hill running.
+This is vital for increasing endurance and building killer lower-body strength.

-Second step: Raise the incline to three or five percent and run for 90-second at 15 seconds slower than your 10K pace—a pace that feels mildly challenging.
+Second step: Raise the incline to three or five percent, and run for 90-seconds at a pace that’s 15 seconds slower than your 10K pace.
+The pace should feel mildly challenging.

 Third step: Recover by jogging slowly for one full minute with no incline.

-Fourth step: Raise the incline to five or seven percent and run for another 90-second at 15 seconds slower than your 10K pace.
-Recover for one minute
+Fourth step: Raise the incline to five or seven percent and run for another 90-seconds at 15 seconds slower than your 10K pace.
+Recover for one minute.

-Fifth step: Repeat “Fourth Step” three to six times, depending on your fitness level and goals.
+Fifth step: Repeat the fourth step three to six times, depending on your fitness level and goals.
 You could also opt for a steeper incline.